farazarbabi/CNN_FEM/README.md

 The 2D flat plate with hole that I use in this study as test case is illustrated in Figure 1.
 The simulations were done on a quarter of the plate, as the problem is symmetric.
 The forces were applied on the right and left edges.
 The grid was generated non-uniformly with finer numerical cells closer to the boundaries, forming a total of 1071 numerical cells.

 <img src="platehole-geom.jpg"  width="600" align="center"> \
 _Fig.1.
-Schematic illustration of the geometry._\
+Schematic illustration of the geometry._

 ### Numerical Simulation
 The numerical simulations were conducted using OpenFOAM 2.3 software package.
 The FVM method was employed for calculating partial differential equations.
 The stress distribution as a result of applied stress of 1000Pa is shown in Figure 2.

 <img src="contour_1000.png"  width="350" align="center"> \
 _Fig.2.
-A sample of the simulation results (S=1000Pa)._\
+A sample of the simulation results (S=1000Pa)._

 ### Building the Model
 To create the database of training and score data, a series of simulations were conducted on a range of applied stresses (i.e. 0, 1000, 2000, … 100,000(Pa)) resulting in 101 dataset (each 1071 rows).
 The train dataset includes the coordinates of each grid point, the applied stress, and the stress values calculated using FVM (see Figure 3).

 <img src="datasets.png"  width="500" align="center"> \
 _Fig.3.
-Illustration of implementation of training, test and score datasets._\
+Illustration of implementation of training, test and score datasets._

-bl
+A four layer CNN model was created using Keras library in Python 3.6, and Sigmond function was used as the activation function.

+## Results
+After compilation, the model was trained for 500 epochs.
+I was able to obtain an accuracy of 94% (see Figure 4).